OData/model-first/doc/features/[Feature] Support the info object.md

 For other fields within api see section 3.1.

 ##3.
 Swagger Format Info Object support
 Swagger is supported as one of the output formats, here converting core model to a Swagger schema uses the one-to-one mapping.

+Note: Swagger does not have the namespace field in the info object.

 Here is 1 sample of an info element: